 Don’t: Delay your response time

 As it relates to critical feedback, timeliness is everything.
 A quick turn-around time illustrates that you pay attention to and prioritize customer service.
-Plus if you respond with a personalized message within 24 hours, there is a 33% higher chance the reviewer will upgrade their review to a higher star rating (Yelp, Data Science).

 This mirrors a study Jay Baer talks about in his book, Hug Your Haters.
 Jay teamed up with Edison Research and found that 53% of customers expect a reply on review sites.
 Businesses experience a 16% boost in customer advocacy by answering complaints on review sites.
 Meanwhile, businesses that ignore complaints on review sites experience a 37% decline in customer advocacy.